ilovehotcakes/ESP32-Yun/README.md

 ## Usage
 ### 1. Hardware Connections
 You can use this without StallGuard 4.
-SG is a TMC2209 feature that enables the stepper motor to stop in an instance when it encounters a resistance.
+SG is a TMC2209 feature that enables the stepper motor to stop in an instance when encountering a resistance.
 SG is convenient for setting the minimum position for the shades, i.e. sensorless homing.
 It is also useful for protecting pets/children in the case of motorized windows.
 You don't need to connect DIAG_PIN and TXD2 if you aren't planning to use SG.